yaydede/yaydede/_recent/recent-04-ALIGN.md

 title: "Methods: ALIGN"
 collection: recent
 permalink: /recent/ALIGN
-citation: '<b>Methods development</b>: Automatically and reproducibly quantifying multi-level linguistic alignment in natural conversation through ALIGN (Duran, Paxton, & Fusaroli, <i>under review</i>).
+citation: '<b>Methods development</b>: Automatically and reproducibly quantify multi-level linguistic alignment in natural conversation with ALIGN (Duran, Paxton, & Fusaroli, <i>under review</i>).
 Find our Python package on GitHub, or install it directly from PyPI.
 Read about it in our preprint on PsyArXiv!'